laracasts/blog/build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

 ![Homepage](https://github.com/laracasts/blog/assets/3613731/eae2a9ac-38ac-42bd-8f34-e976b2242094)

-## Transform your app to a SPA with wire:navigate
+## Transform your app into a SPA with wire:navigate

 Our online store already feels pretty good.
 But what if I tell you that we can make it even better with the lowest amount of effort possible?
+Livewire v3 comes with a new HTML attribute named [`wire:navigate`](https://livewire.laravel.com/docs/navigate#basic-usage).
+When used, it will only fetch the new HTML and replace the current one, instead of reloading the whole page.

 Let's add the `wire:navigate` attribute on the link to the cart in *resources/views/livewire/cart-preview.blade.php*: